 Continuous Learning is one of our goals, and we enable this for our employees, customers, and others who are interested in digitalisation at our Siili Academy.
-In 2018, a total of 353 Siili employees participated in training held by the Siili Academy.
+In 2020, Siili Academy organized 44 courses.
 All our employees have equal opportunities for learning and personal development.
-Our goal is to allocate 10% of working hours to training per employee, and local supervisors monitor the fulfillment of this goal.

 We are cooperating or are members of the following organizations.
 By partnering with and becoming part of larger networks, we can better take into consideration all the different aspects of sustainability, train our people, and gain knowledge on how to improve our ways of working.